wp-plugins/yet-another-stars-rating/readme.txt

 5. Chart Top 10 overall ratings

 == Changelog ==

+= 0.5.5 =
+* All the javascript have been moved from inline to external.
+It can be minimized so it's faster.
+DELETE ALL YOUR CACHES
+* Fixed a possible bug if user manually delete data in a table

+= 0.5.4 =
+* New feature: you can used numbers instead stars to insert the "overall rating" value.
+Just go in the setting and choose what you want to use
+* Fixed a division by 0 warning while using [yasr_most_or_highest_rated_posts] : this happened when there wan't enought data to shows
+* Many bux fix in [yasr_visitor_rating] : further this now it is faster

+= 0.5.3 =
+* Fixed a non closing div.
+This can cause problem when used in old template

+= 0.5.2 =
+* Bugfixes

+= 0.5.1 =
+* Added support for wordpress 4.0
+* Huge code cleanup in [yasr_visitor_votes]

 = 0.5.0 =
 * New feature: added auto insert for custom post types only (you will see this only if you use custom post types)